Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Generalized TSP cases

-For this method we assume that all elements of the tensor $C$ are positive integers with max value of $M$.
-The generalization to rational numbers and the approximation to integers with truncation is straightforward.
-For the sake of simplicity, we also assume the returning condition, generalization to other cases is straightforward.
+If the costs take values in $\{1,\dots,M_{\max}\}$, then $Q\subseteq\{0,1,\dots,M_{\max}\}$ and, in the dense integer case, $M_c=M_{\max}+1$.
+The generalization to rational numbers and the approximation to integers with truncation are straightforward.
+For the sake of simplicity, we also assume the returning condition; generalization to other cases is straightforward.

-Its physical indexes $i,j$ are of dimension $N-1$ and its bond indexes $k,l$ for the node signal in the previous step are of dimension $N-1$ and its bond indexes $q,p$ for carrying the maximum cost signal are of dimension $\max\left(C_{a,b} \right)\ \forall a,b$.
-The non-zero elements of these tensors are those in which $i=j=k$ for the $Z^0$, $i=j=l$ for the $Z^n$ and $i=j$ for the $Z^{N-2}$.
-These non-zero elements are
+Its physical indices $i,j$ are of dimension $\hat{N}$, its bond indices $k,l$ for the node signal in the previous step are of dimension $\hat{N}$, and its bond indices $q,p$ for carrying the current bottleneck value take values in $Q$, so their dimension is $M_c$.
+The non-zero elements of these tensors are those in which $i=j=k$ for $Z^0$, $i=j=l$ for the $Z^n$ and $i=j$ for the $Z^{N-2}$.
+These nonzero elements are